Kamran-Afzali/Kamran-Afzali.github.io/_posts/UNC_BIAS_2.md

 ## Adversarial Debiasing for Fairness

-Machine learning systems trained on healthcare data often reflect and amplify structural biases.
-To mitigate such issues, **adversarial debiasing** introduces an auxiliary adversarial model that attempts to predict a sensitive attribute (e.g., gender) from the primary model’s outputs.
-The predictor is trained to minimize prediction loss while simultaneously making the adversary’s task difficult.
+Machine learning models trained on healthcare datasets often encode and even intensify structural inequalities present in the underlying data.
+These biases may arise from historical disparities, data collection procedures, or the underrepresentation of certain populations.
+To address such issues, **adversarial debiasing** introduces a secondary model—known as an adversary—that is trained to identify sensitive attributes such as gender, race, or socioeconomic status from the primary model’s output.
+The core idea is to train the predictive model in a way that preserves accuracy while obfuscating signals related to sensitive variables, thereby reducing potential bias.

-This leads to the following minimax objective:
+This framework is formalized through a minimax optimization problem:

 $$
-\min_f \max_g \left[ \mathcal{L}_{\text{pred}}(f(\mathbf{x}), y) - \lambda \mathcal{L}_{\text{adv}}(g(f(\mathbf{x})), A) \right]
+\min_{f} \max_{g} \left[ \mathcal{L}_{\text{pred}}(f(\mathbf{x}), y) - \lambda \mathcal{L}_{\text{adv}}(g(f(\mathbf{x})), A) \right]
 $$

-where $f$ is the prediction function, $g$ is the adversary, $A$ is the sensitive attribute, and $\lambda$ controls the strength of the fairness constraint.
-In practice, such training is conducted using deep learning frameworks like TensorFlow or PyTorch.

-While R lacks native support for adversarial optimization, a simplified proxy can be implemented by reweighting samples to equalize subgroup influence.
-This simplified debiasing strategy reduces disparities in predicted positive rates across gender groups, but does not capture the full capacity of adversarial training to neutralize latent representations.
-For serious fairness audits, intersectional attributes and causal assumptions must be accounted for.
+Here, $f: \mathcal{X} \to \mathcal{Y}$ is the main prediction function mapping input features $\mathbf{x} \in \mathcal{X}$ to labels $y \in \mathcal{Y}$, while $g: \mathcal{Y} \to \mathcal{A}$ is the adversarial network attempting to recover the sensitive attribute $A \in \mathcal{A}$ from the predictions.
+The term $\mathcal{L}_{\text{pred}}$ denotes the primary prediction loss (e.g., cross-entropy), and $\mathcal{L}_{\text{adv}}$ measures the adversary's success (e.g., also cross-entropy).
+The hyperparameter $\lambda > 0$ modulates the trade-off between predictive accuracy and fairness enforcement.

+Intuitively, the predictor is penalized when the adversary is able to extract sensitive information from its outputs.
+By minimizing this objective, the model learns representations that are both useful for prediction and invariant (or at least less informative) with respect to the sensitive attribute.
+This strategy encourages demographic parity or equalized odds, depending on the specific design and integration of the adversarial component.

+In practice, this minimax training is implemented via alternating updates to the predictor $f$ and the adversary $g$ using deep learning libraries such as TensorFlow or PyTorch.
+However, adversarial training is not natively supported in R, and approximations must be used instead.

+One such approximation involves reweighting training samples to ensure balanced influence across demographic subgroups.
+For example, if one gender is underrepresented among positive outcomes, instance weights can be adjusted to equalize expected contributions to the loss function.
+While this approach may improve parity in metrics such as predicted positive rates or false discovery rates, it lacks the expressive power of adversarial methods to shape latent representations.

+Moreover, rigorous fairness assessments require attention to intersectionality—how multiple sensitive attributes jointly affect outcomes—as well as causal reasoning to distinguish between appropriate and inappropriate uses of sensitive information.
+Without such considerations, apparent improvements in fairness may mask deeper inequities encoded in the model’s behavior.

 ### Conceptual Implementation in R